openedx/edx-documentation/en_us/course_authors/source/set_up_course/pub_create_ann_course/pub_create_course.rst

 .. note::
   If you select **I want to add a run to this course at this time**, the page for a course run of this course opens when you select **Create New Course**.
-  For more information, see :ref:`Pub Create and Edit a Course Run`.
+  For more information, see :ref:`Creating a Course Run in Publisher`.

 .. _Pub Edit a Course: